nixrajput/social-media-api-admin-reactjs/README.md

 This is a dashboard for the [Social Media API](https://social-api.nixlab.co.in).
 It is built using [React](https://reactjs.org) and [Material-UI](https://material-ui.com).
 It is a work in progress.

+## Website

+The website is hosted at [social-api-dashboard.cyclic.app](https://social-api-dashboard.cyclic.app).

 ## Authors

 * **[Nikhil Rajput][portfolio]** - *Owner & Lead Developer*